Balancing the accounting equation

 6. Partial reports

-Many kinds of report query could exclude some data and disturb the accounting equation.
+Many kinds of report query exclude some data, which can disturb the accounting equation.

 balances from previous transactions by adding -H/--historical

-Combining these, here is a better command to test the accounting equation for a journal:
+Combining these, here is a more robust command for checking the accounting equation:

 $ hledger bse -R --infer-equity --alias '/^(revenues|income|expenses)\b/=equity' not:desc:'closing balances' --layout tall -f YYYY.journal